garrandall/popular-music-data/tracks/music-box-evelyn--champagne--king.md

 The beat really turns me on
 Why can't I last a little longer?
-Ooh, how it's killing me
+Oh, how it's killing me
 I can't turn it off

 It's a feeling in my heart